dcu/mongodb_exporter/README.md

 locks | The locks group containsdata that provides a granular report on MongoDB database-level lock use metrics | The metrics group holds a number of statistics that reflect the current use and state of a running mongod instance. cursors | The cursors group contains data regarding cursor state and use.
-This group is disabled by default because it is deprecated in mongodb >= 2.6.
+This group is disabled by default because it is deprecated in mongodb >= 2.6. top | The top group provides an overview of database operations by type for each database collections and makes it possible to analyze the load on the database in more granular manner.
+These numbers will grow over time and in response to database use.
+Analyze these values over time to track database utilization.
+For more information see [the official documentation.](http://docs.mongodb.com/manual/reference/command/top/index.html)

 For more information see [the official documentation.](http://docs.mongodb.org/manual/reference/command/serverStatus/)